RobGaughan/Infrastructure-For-AD-Azure/README.md

 - This is what Azure deaults to when we create the client VM and when we created the Domain-Controller-1 VM

 **On the right/blue section:**
-- What we will be configuring our Domain-Controller-1 VM and soon to be Client-1 VM
+- What we will be configuring our Domain-Controller-1 VM and Client-1 VM

 Do do this configuration we will need to do the following steps:
 1. Configure a static IP on  Domain-Controller-1